jrgastl/levelup-python-challenges/README.md

 This repository contains a collection of Python coding exercises completed as part of my Python certification from LinkedIn Learning.
 Each script is self-contained and demonstrates a specific concept or programming technique.

-## Folder Sstructure
+## Folder Structure
 File *1.py is the first attempt
 File *2.py is according to the solution given

 ```plaintext